Buyers Guides

 With most guitar racks, moving your instruments from place to place means picking them up individually, and potentially leaving them somewhere vulnerable until you've had a chance to move the rsack - with this ASC model, however, you'll get casters that make it a completely mobile solution.

-Multi-instrument guitar stands tend to get heavy when they’re filled with guitars, yet, options with wheels are few and far between.
+Multi-instrument stands tend to get heavy when they’re filled with guitars, yet options with wheels are few and far between.
 If you’ve ever owned a multi-guitar stand, you’ll know the struggle of moving it across the room, and that’s why we think the American Sound Connection 5-Guitar Rolling Cart is such a great choice.

 Product Highlights: